saibotsivad/ftp-core/readme.md

 * CWD
 * PWD
 * LIST / MLSD / MLST (are these all the same?)
-* PASV / EPSV / LPSV / LPRT / PORT (lots of shared code here, I think)
+* PASV / EPSV / PORT (LPSV and LPRT are obsolete, according to RFC 5797)
 * NOOP
 * QUIT
 * RETR